-- 1. Given the unique characteristics of the multi-country UNDAF, the UN Country Teams (UNCTs) in Fiji and Samoa felt that it was important to commission an independent review to assess how well the new approach was working and to suggest areas of adjustment that could be factored into the development of the new UNDAF scheduled to start in 2011. - 2.
-The MTR was asked to provide an overall assessment of the relevance, effectiveness, efficiency, impact and coherence of the UNDAF as a delivery echanism to support national and regional development priorities.
-The MTR builds one Annual Reviews conducted in 2008 and 2009 as well as Agency reviews and reports.
-The key objectives as outlined in the Terms of Reference (TOR) (see Annex) were as follows: - Determine the relevance and strategic positioning of the UNDAF programme to respond both to national develop mentpriorities, given the changing development environment including Cairns Compact, and emerging issues, in cluding climate change, at the national and regional levels, and UN priorities and core values, including human rights and gender equality; - Ascertain the status of achievement of results in the four outcome areas for PICTs, including non-LDCs; identify lessons learned; - Assess the efficiency of the UN's process and the quality of the UN's contribution for attaining national development priorities as outlined in the UNDAF goals and MDGs; - Propose changes to programming to realign the UNDAF programme to respond to achieving stated UNDAF goals and MDGs, focusing on more effective and efficient delivery of UN's contribution to development, as well as improved incorporation of cross-cutting issues such as human rights and gender equality, and provide Recommendations for strengthening the UN's overall performance and support to PICTs.
+- new approach was working and to suggest areas of adjustment that could be factored into the development of the new UNDAF scheduled to start in 2011. - 6.
+The MTR was asked to provide an overall assessment of the relevance, effectiveness, efficiency, impact and coherence of the UNDAF as a delivery mechanism to support national and regional development priorities.
+The MTR builds on the Annual Reviews conducted in 2008 and 2009 as well as Agency reviews and reports.
+The key objectives as outlined in the Terms of Reference (TOR) (see Annex) were as follows: - Determine the relevance and strategic positioning of the UNDAF programme to respond both to national development priorities, given the changing development environment including Cairns Compact, and emerging issues, including climate change, at the national and regional levels, and UN priorities and core values, including human rights and gender equality; - Ascertain the status of achievement of results in the four outcome areas for PICTs, including non-LDCs; identify lessons learned; - Assess the efficiency of the UN's process and the quality of the UN's contribution for attaining national development priorities as outlined in the UNDAF goals and MDGs; - Propose changes to programming to realign the UNDAF programme to respond to achieving stated UNDAF goals and MDGs, focusing on more effective and efficient delivery of UN's contribution to development, as well as improved incorporation of cross-cutting issues such as human rights and gender equality, and provide Recommendations for strengthening the UN's overall performance and support to PICTs.